microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaTrustFrameworkPolicy.md

 ## Description

-This `Remove-EntraBetaTrustFrameworkPolicy` cmdlet is used to delete a trust framework policy in the Microsoft Entra ID.
+The `Remove-EntraBetaTrustFrameworkPolicy` cmdlet deletes a trust framework policy in the Microsoft Entra ID.
 The trust framework policy is permanently deleted.

+The work or school account must have the `B2C IEF Keyset Administrator` role in Microsoft Entra

 ## Examples